Alandurainathar Temple, Pullamangai: History

-The temple should have existed as a brick structure from 7th Century.
-The stone temple should have been built during the reign of Parantaka Chola I, which is evident from the inscriptions found in the temple.
-There are also inscriptions from the period of Sundara Chola, Adiya Karikalan and Raja Raja Chola I.

 According to historian Harle, the temple is counted among the four early extant temples of the Chola Empire, with the other three being Koranganatha Temple in Tiruchirappalli district, Moovar Koil in Pudukottai district and Nageswaran temple at Kumbakonam These temples follow the Pallava architecture which are relatively small in size.
 They all have a fair-sized porch, locally called ardhamandapa attached to the sanctum, both of which are slightly below the ground level in a pit kind of structure.
 The structures are also predominantly built of stone.

 The garbhagriha(sanctum) and the arthamandapa(secluded hall) of the temple belong to the earlier structure, while there have been newer structures added to it lately.
 All the parivara(consort) shrines of the earlier period have not survived and few newer shrines have come up.

 The sculptures of this temple is highly acclaimed for its beauty.
 Apart from the lovely devakoshta(divine) images of Dakshinamurthy, Lingodhbhavar, Brahma and Durga, the vimana(shrine) too houses exquisite images of Vishnu, Narashima, Tripurantaka.
 The temple has series of miniature panels depicting scenes from Ramayana.
 The sculpting in this temple is of high class and speaks volume of Chola artistry.